dcasia/icon-action-toolbar/README.md

 ## Basic Usage

-All you need to do is append an `->icon()` to all your actions, it accepts either an icon name from heroicons v1 or inlined svg string.
+All you need to do is append an `->icon()` to all your actions, it accepts either an icon name from [heroicons](https://heroicons.com/) or inlined svg string.

 ```php
 class UserResource extends Resource